Giveth/impact-graph/docs/powerBoosting.md

 |86108|168     |7059           |80313.22|

 ## Materialized views
-To calculate the project boost value, per user and project total, it's not optimized to run the query on each request. therefore, we have defined two materialized views to avoid data redundancy and utilize indexing features.
+To calculate the project boost value, per user and project total, it's not optimal to run the query on each request.
+Therefore, we have defined two materialized views to avoid data redundancy and utilize indexing features.

 ### user_project_power_view